ALERT CONTENT PLACEHOLDER

 Benefits of the Clinical Research Unit

-• Focus all clinical trial efforts taking place at the Donald K. Johnson Eye Institute in one location, providing clinician-researchers with a less disruptive space and ensuring better economics of scale.
+• Focus all clinical trial efforts taking place at the Donald K. Johnson Eye Institute in one location, providing clinician-researchers with a less disruptive space and ensuring better economies of scale.

 • Better support patients participating in trials by providing a tailored experience in a supportive environment, removed from the busy clinic setting.